 Covers skills needed to work effectively as a clerk within a small rural utility.
 Topics include a clerk’s roles and responsibilities concerning public relations, meetings, office and records management, elections, financial management, and ordinances and resolutions.

-Want to know about future classes, check out the calendar.
+Want to know about future classes?
+Check our Training calendar:

 Division of Community and Regional Affairs